-Providence Regional Medical Center Everett continues to be a leader in open heart surgery by offering the Maze procedure to correct atrial fibrillation.
+Providence continues to be a leader in open heart surgery by offering the maze procedure to correct atrial fibrillation (AF).

 When functioning normally, the heart’s four pumping chambers – the upper atria and lower ventricles – work in concert with the lungs to oxygenate blood and send it through the body.
 For a person with atrial fibrillation, the heart’s rhythm is irregular and often very rapid.

-Atrial fibrillation, also known as AF, is a common cause of stroke.
+Atrial fibrillation is a common cause of stroke.
 Atrial fibrillation causes disturbances in the heart’s normal rhythm.
 About a half million new AF cases are diagnosed every year in the United States.